yongyizang/GSound-SIR/ray_generator/README.md

   pages={6969-6973},
 }
 ```

-For a complete list of relevant work you may want to cite depending on how you use this repo, see our [speech related research](https://gamma.umd.edu/researchdirections/speech/main) and [sound related research](https://gamma.umd.edu/researchdirections/sound/main).
+For a complete list of relevant work, see [speech related research](https://gamma.umd.edu/researchdirections/speech/main) and [sound related research](https://gamma.umd.edu/researchdirections/sound/main).

+---

+## License

+Copyright (C) 2010-2020 Carl Schissler, University of North Carolina at Chapel Hill.
+All rights reserved.

+**pygsound** is the Python package that wraps **GSound**'s codebase for efficiently computing room impulse responses (RIRs) with specular and diffuse reflections.
+See LICENSE.txt for details.